takatz28/Dijkstra-Visualization/README.md

     * First line must indicate the number of nodes.
 	* Node name must be numbers from 1-1000000.
 	* Weights must be between 0-9 (indicated by red numbers in image).
-	* _Note_: If desired, one can generate a random graph using the GraphGenerator.m script.
+	* _Note_: If desired, one can generate a random graph using the [GraphGenerator] script.

 ###
 ### Operating Modes: